-Context Proposed Site 3: 35-37 and Car Park Leigham Court Road SW16 Flood risk The site is within flood risk zone 1.
-There are no known surface water management issues at this site.
+Context Proposed Site 3: 35-37 and Car Park Leigham Court Road SW16 Groundwater and contaminated land The site is located within the Source Protection Zone 2 area for the public groundwater supply borehole in Brixton, operated by Thames Water.
+Potential contamination from car park.
 Access to open space and nature conservation Hillside Gardens Park and Tooting Bec Common (LB Wandsworth) are about 900m from the site.
 Valley Road Playing Fields are about 1km from the site.
 The site is within an area of open space deficiency for local, small and pocket parks, as well as regional parks.
 Borough Site of Importance for Nature Conservation (SINC) 14 - Railway Lineside Streatham Hill abuts the site.
 Trees No Tree Preservation Orders located on or adjacent to the site.
 Mature trees within the Leigham Court Road (N) Conservation Area adjoin the site.
-Community safety Recorded crimes in Streatham Wells ward August 2020 - July 2021: 1,651.
-Top three categories: Anti-social behaviour: 41.6 per cent Violence and sexual offences: 20.7 per cent Other theft: 8.7 per cent Recorded crimes in Streatham Wells ward September 2018 - July 2021: 4,469.
-Top three categories: Anti-social behaviour: 41.2 per cent Violence and sexual offences: 19.4 per cent Vehicle crime: 10 per cent Streatham Wells Ward had the 4th lowest rate of Serious Youth Violence among Lambeth wards in 2020, down from 5th in 2019 and 9th in 2018.
-Description of current site character The site is a Council-owned public car park to the rear with disused public toilets fronting Leigham Court Road.
+Community safety Recorded crimes in Streatham Hill East ward May 2021 - April 2023: 1,572 Most common offences during this period: • Violence against the person: 436 • Theft: 229 • Other accepted crime: 194 • Vehicle offences: 177 Recorded crimes in Streatham Hill East ward April 2023: 59 Most common offences during this period: • Violence against the person: 23 • Theft: 9 • Other accepted crime: 8 • Public order offences: 6 Description of current site character The site is a Council-owned public car park to the rear with disused public toilets fronting Leigham Court Road.
 The rear of the site abuts the railway line, including designated borough SINC 14 - Railway Lineside Streatham Hill which contains numerous mature trees.
 Neighbour context The retail properties on the north side of Leigham Court Road between the site and Streatham High Road are generally single storey although 29-33 Leigham Court Road is two-storey.
 Across the road and towards Streatham High Road the inter-war buildings are five and six storeys in height and fall within the Streatham Town Centre boundary; they generally have retail at ground floor and there is a GP surgery.
 The footpaths on both sides of the road towards Streatham High Road are wide and generous for pedestrians.
 Residential buildings to the south of the site are generally Victorian and three to four storeys in height.
-There is a nursing home at no. 45 with a synagogue behind it (which bounds the site) and a disused bowling green behind Nos.
+There is a retirement home at no. 45 with a recently closed synagogue behind it (which bounds the site) and a disused bowling green behind Nos.
 47 and 49.
+Rail lines run along the northern boundary of the site (Streatham Hill to Tulse Hill/West Norwood).